 Red stalk: Charlotte, Rhubarb Chard.

-Multi-color stalk: Bright lights (white, orange, yellow, purple, pink).
+Multi-color (variegated) stalk: Bright lights (white, orange, yellow, purple, pink).

-Swiss chard, like spinach, is the store-house of many phytonutrients that have health promotional and disease prevention properties.
+Swiss chard, just like spinach, is the storehouse for many phytonutrients that have health promotional and disease prevention properties.

 Chard is one of the excellent vegetable sources for vitamin-K; 100 g provides about 700% of recommended intake.
-Vitamin K has potential role bone health by promoting osteotrophic (bone formation and strengthening) activity.
-Adequate vitamin-K levels in the diet help limiting neuronal damage in the brain; thus, has established role in the treatment of patients suffering from Alzheimer's disease.
+Vitamin K has a potential role in bone health by promoting osteoblastic (bone formation and strengthening) activity.
+Adequate vitamin-K levels in the diet help limit neuronal damage in the brain; thus, has an established role in the treatment of patients who have Alzheimer's disease.

-It is also rich source of omega-3 fatty acids; vitamin-A, and flavonoids anti-oxidants like ß-carotene, a-carotene, lutein and zea-xanthin.
-Carotenes convert to vitamin A inside the body.
+It is also a rich source of omega-3 fatty acids, and vitamin-A, flavonoids antioxidants like ß-carotene, α-carotene, lutein, and zeaxanthin.
+Carotenes convert into vitamin A inside the human body.

-It is also rich in B-complex group of vitamins such as folates, niacin, vitamin B-6 (pyridoxine), thiamin and pantothenic acid that are essential for optimum cellular metabolic functions.
+It is also plentiful in the B-complex group of vitamins such as folates, niacin, vitamin B-6 (pyridoxine), thiamin, and pantothenic acid that are essential for the optimum cellular metabolic functions.

-It is also rich source of minerals like copper, calcium, sodium, potassium, iron, manganese and phosphorus.
-Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure by countering effects of sodium.
-Manganese is used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.
+It is also a rich source of minerals like copper, calcium, sodium, potassium, iron, manganese, and phosphorus.
+Potassium is an important component of cells and body fluids that helps regulate heart rate and blood pressure by countering the effects of sodium.
+The human body utilizes manganese as a co-factor for the antioxidant enzyme superoxide dismutase.
 Iron is required for cellular oxidation and red blood cell formation.

 Regular inclusion of chard in the diet has been found to prevent osteoporosis, iron-deficiency anemia, and vitamin-A deficiency; and believed to protect from cardiovascular diseases and colon and prostate cancers.

-Chard is an extremely perishable leafy vegetable, and for the same reason it should be used as early as possible once harvested.
-If at all to store inside the refrigerator, then, set its temperature below 35 degree F and high humidity level to retain vitality for 1-2 days.
+Chard is an extremely perishable leafy vegetable, and for the same reason, it should be used as early as possible once harvested.
+If at all to store inside the refrigerator, then, set its temperature below 35 degrees F and high humidity level to retain vitality for 1-2 days.